tokhi/polymorphism-in-rails/README.md

 A slightly more advanced twist on associations is the polymorphic association.
 With polymorphic associations, a model can belong to more than one other model, on a single association.
 For example, you might have a picture model that belongs to either an employee model or a product model.
 Here's how this could be declared.

-This is the improved version which stores the Picture details in a sperate model called `file_assets` if you want to have a basic version without the `file_asset`, check [this branch](https://github.com/tokhi/polymorphism-in-rails/tree/v0). lets create the models:
+This is the improved version which stores the Picture's details in a sperate model called `file_assets` if you want to have a basic version without the `file_asset`, check [this branch](https://github.com/tokhi/polymorphism-in-rails/tree/v0).

+Lets create the models:

 ```bash
 rails g model Picture name